acestream/ace-network-docs/docs/library/crypto-assets-and-fees.md

 </div>

-100,000,000,000 Ace Tokens ([XAT][1]) is a base crypto asset to be distributed among DeFi [Ace Assets][6] program participants by the terms of the system smart contracts.
+100,000,000,000 Ace Bytes ([XAB][1]) is a base crypto asset to be distributed among DeFi [Ace Assets][6] program participants by the terms of the system smart contracts.

 Payments for services in the Ace Network made in Ace Coin tokens ([XAC][7]) are DAO Ace Stream crypto assets to be distributed among DeFi [Ace Assets][6] program participants by the terms of the system smart contracts.